Contracts for business growth aren’t just legal formalities – they’re a core part of how you scale sustainably, reduce risk and protect cash flow.

 Leveraging contracts as strategic growth drivers

 Your contracts should be well-drafted to mitigate foreseeable risks and adaptable to future changes so they can act as strategic tools for growth.
 They can help drive growth by setting clear expectations to avoid problems, keeping your business on track, and nurturing smooth working relationships.
 Contracts demonstrate professionalism, helping you win trust and secure opportunities with key parties such as your clients, suppliers, and investors.
-Clear roles and obligations in your contracts can reduce misunderstandings and risk mitigation clauses to help protect your interests and potentially save you from the headache of litigation (which can detract from your growth plans).
-As such, you should consider contracts a strategic growth tool you continue to review and update over time to get the most benefit from.
+If your contracts involve innovation, product development or licensing, it’s essential to define intellectual property rights clearly.
+Guidance from the UK Intellectual Property Office can help you frame these provisions properly.
+As such, you should consider contracts a strategic growth tool that you continue to review and update over time to maximise their benefits.

 Essential terms for partnering with larger customers

 When you’re structuring major customer contracts and negotiating with larger customers, your business needs to balance protecting its interests with the customer’s bargaining power and the commercial risks of the relevant deal.
 For example, have you worked with this customer for years, and can you trust them?
 If so, would onerous, lengthy contracts scupper the deal?
-Legal advice can help guide you on how best to secure a deal but give your business comfort that you’re legally protected.
-However, larger deals can come with bigger risks so remember key clauses around tight payment terms, legally enforceable liability caps and helpful dispute resolution mechanisms to protect yourself.
+Legal advice can help guide you on how best to secure a deal, but it gives your business comfort that you’re legally protected.
+However, larger deals can come with bigger risks, so remember key clauses around tight payment terms, legally enforceable liability caps and helpful dispute resolution mechanisms to protect yourself.

 Streamlining supplier agreements with standardised practices

 Standardising your supplier contract negotiations can give you a structured approach that ensures consistency and efficiency across all your supplier agreements.
-A procurement playbook is an effective tool for this by giving you knowledge and guidance through pre-approved templates, risk management strategies, and clear guidelines for negotiating key terms such as payment schedules, liability limits, and dispute resolution clauses.
+A procurement playbook is an effective tool for this, providing knowledge and guidance through pre-approved templates, risk management strategies, and clear guidelines for negotiating key terms, such as payment schedules, liability limits, and dispute resolution clauses.
 It can help you set clear negotiation parameters, streamline decision-making, and mitigate risks, allowing you to close supplier contracts faster and more confidently.
 Every supplier contract will have varying risks, but this can be a strong starting point.

 Risk management